TGM-HIT/typst-sew-lecture/src/lib.typ

   /// The content for the right footer column; empty by default
   /// -> content | auto
   footer-right: auto,
+  /// The main font to use; note that even though this can be configured, some measurements,
+  /// particularly those used by @@pinit-code-from(), may be wrong if you change it.
+  /// -> string
+  font: "Noto Sans",
 ) = doc => {
   show: zebraw
   show: zebraw-init.with(